Moissanite vs. Cubic Zirconia (CZ)

 The beauty and sparkle of engagement gemstones is found in their brilliance, fire and luster.

 Moissanite is known for its high refractive index of 2.69, which is 25% greater than the refractive index of a CZ.
 The higher the refractive index of a gemstone, the more brilliance the jewel emits.
-Therefore, Moissanite's brilliance easily out performs CZ.
+When we measure the brilliance of Moissanite vs Cubic Zirconia, Moissanite's brilliance easily out performs CZ.

 Moissanite's dispersion of 0.104 is 58% greater than a CZ (0.044).
 Therefore Moissanite emits more fire, or flashes of rainbow colored light, than CZ.